Call today and speak to Jason Brady, specialist misdiagnosis claim solicitor. Find out if you can claim compensation.

 Blackwater Law operates all clinical misdiagnosis claims on a no win, no fee basis.
 This provides you and your family with peace of mind that you can seek compensation without any financial risk to you.
 If your claim for misdiagnosis compensation is not successful you will not owe any legal fees or any other costs.
 You pay nothing.

-Blackwater Law clinical negligence lawyers specialise in misdiagnosis compensation claims.
-Your solicitor will be a specialist in dealing with claims for misdiagnosis like yours and will give you expert legal advice on whether you may be able to make a claim, which medical professional/s are responsible for your misdiagnosis and how this affected your condition, treatment and prognosis.
+Blackwater Law medical negligence lawyers specialise in misdiagnosis compensation claims.
+Your solicitor will be a specialist in dealing with claims for misdiagnosis like yours and will give you expert legal advice on whether you may be able to make a claim, which medical professional(s) are responsible for your misdiagnosis and how this affected your condition, treatment and prognosis.
 In more complex cases involving multiple encounters with a GP, doctors, specialists, consultants and nurses, this is not always clear.
-After investigations and supporting medical evidence have been established and gathered, your solicitor will begin discussing with you how much compensation you may be entitled to.
+After investigations and supporting medical evidence has been established and gathered, your solicitor will begin discussing with you how much misdiagnosis compensation you may be entitled to.

 Expert medical misdiagnosis evidence

 The consequences of a receiving a misdiagnosis can be significant and in the worst cases life-threatening.
-It is widely agreed that for many conditions and ailments, delays in diagnosis (the longer a condition goes undiagnosed) and therefore treatment are linked to reduced effectiveness of treatment and potentially worse prognoses.
+It is widely agreed that for many conditions and ailments, misdiagnosis leading to delays in diagnosis (and therefore delays in treatment) are linked to reduced effectiveness of treatment and potentially worse prognoses.

-Taking a well researched condition such as cancer as an example, it is understood that in the case of bowel cancer misdiagnosis, prompt diagnosis and treatment provides for a survival rate of approximately 90% 5 years after diagnosis.
-This compares to a figure as low as 6% in cases where the cancer has gone undiagnosed or a delayed diagnosis has caused delays in treatment.
+Taking a well-researched condition such as cancer as an example, it is understood that in the case of bowel cancer misdiagnosis, prompt diagnosis and treatment provides for a survival rate of approximately 90% 5 years after diagnosis.
+This compares to a figure as low as 6% in cases where the cancer has gone undiagnosed or misdiagnosed, or a delayed diagnosis has caused delays in treatment.